hamptonhangingpork/shopify_checkout_bot/README.md

   * QUANTITY (str) - Number of copies to be checked out
   * CHECKOUT (bool) - Set to true to enable checkout function using chromedriver (guest checkout).
 Set to false will go to start of checkout page using normal web browser
   * AUTOPAY (bool) - Set to true to enable auto checkout of order.
+  * MANUAL_CO (bool) - Set to true to enable user to manually checkout if script encounters an error.
+If set to false, script would close browser and retry.

 - CHECKOUT
   * EMAIL (str) - Email address